Jax imports

 """Simulate an image with noise from a `image_model`."""

-return distribution.sample(key)
+return noise_model.sample(key)

 image_model,